 Although it is a situation no one wants to deal with, buying a “lemon” does happen.
 Knowing what to do when your vehicle stops working may save you money in the long run, and it could save you from serious injuries.

-My Car Broke Down!
+My New Car Broke Down!
 What Next?

-Get to safety
+Get to Safety

-Assess the damage
+Assess the Damage

-If your car broke down on highway you will want to make sure you can safely exit the vehicle before you try to figure out what’s wrong.
-Some repairs like changing a tire or adding fuel can be completed on the side of the road.
-However, if you need to leave your vehicle you should carefully consider whether walking for help is safer than waiting there and calling for assistance.
+If your car breaks down on the highway, you will want to make sure you can safely exit the vehicle before you get out.
+Some repairs, such as changing a tire or adding fuel, can be completed on the side of the road, but only if there is space to safely do so away from fast-paced traffic.

-Call for help
+Call for Help